Davislor/markov/README.md

 # markov
-A library to encode and solve Markov decision processes in Haskell, both deterministically and stochastically, with examples.
+A library to encode, solve, and simulate Markov decision processes in Haskell, both deterministically and stochastically, with examples.
+Written in 2012.
 Not actively maintained.